albush/Getting-Started-Guide/printversion.md

-# 7 Milestones: Getting started with Rackspace Cloud
+# Getting started with Rackspace Cloud:
+#### Seven milestones for your first 2 months as a Rackspace customer

 <<[includes/introduction.md]